amanvista/modern-js-cheatsheet/README.md

 ## Virtual DOM - A virtual DOM is a lightweight JavaScript representation of the DOM
 * changes are made to VDOM and then react figures out by itself how actual DOM need to be update in such a way that changes are minimal

+## ASYNC and AWAIT
+* "async and await make promises easier to write"
+* async makes a function return a Promise
+* await makes a function wait for a Promise
 ### Web API - functions provided by modern browser, Window - BOM(browser object model)
 * console.log
 * setTimeOut